PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 [*] Nmap: Nmap done: 1 IP address (1 host up) scanned in 20.94 seconds
 ```

-To confirm there was nothing running on hidden ports I ran a broader scan against all 65535 ports but found that it returned nothing more that the above and have omitted the results for that reason.
+To confirm that there was nothing else running on hidden ports, I ran a broader scan against all 65535 ports.
+Yet, I found that it returned nothing more that the above and have omitted the results for that reason.

-### Investigating the webpage
+### Investigating the webserver
-I then opened the webpage available in the browser and found that I was given the default apache page for ubuntu.
+I then decided to move to the webserver and, after opening up the site index, found that I was given the default apache page for ubuntu.

 ![webserver index page](/img/internal_http_index.png)

-I decided to run `gobuster` with the `directory-list-2.3-medium.txt` wordlist to attempt to attempt to find anything else that could be sitting on the webserver.
+I assumed that there were more directories unlisted and decided to run `gobuster` with the `directory-list-2.3-medium.txt` wordlist to attempt to attempt to find anything else that could be sitting on the webserver.

 ```
 root@kali:~/ctf# gobuster dir -u 'http://10.10.215.86' -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt